binste/basic_reproducibility_guide/2_During_the_analysis/5_Doing_the_work.md

 ---
 Apart from the documentation of your project discussed previously, there are a few other points to follow during your analysis.

-## Every step needs to be performed by a script / notebook
+## Automate every single step
 Seriously, never use the point-and-click capabilities of a software.
-Instead, script every step.
+Instead, use a script or notebook in your prefered programming language to run every step.
 This is extremely important for reproducibility.
-If you really need to do it, document every click carefully and provide screenshots or a video of the process.
+If you really need to defer from this practice, document every click you do carefully and provide screenshots or a video of the process.

 ### Relative paths
 Always use relative instead of absolute paths throughout your code base.
 This is another reason why it was important to put the project into a new directory. `/Users/sbinder/repository_name/data/raw/` then becomes `./data/raw`.
 This allows others to rerun the code without adjusting any paths.